Last Updated March, 2021

 Finding the metro station is very easy too.
 In the airport follow the signs to “Metro/Subway”.
 At some point, you’ll reach the escalator, go down and the entrance to the metro will be on your right.
 You can either use an Istanbul card or buy a token.

 From Havalimani in 6 stops get off at Zeytinburnu metro station and make a transfer to T1 high-speed tram.
 By it, you can go to Aksaray, Laleli, Sultanahmet, and Gulhane stops.
 I do recommend making a transfer at Zeytinburnu station, not at Aksaray station.
 Aksaray has a very long crossing, so it may be difficult to walk with suitcases.
 Plus, there is a higher chance for the T1 tram to be empty at Zeytinburnu, so you’ll get a chance to sit down, put aside your bags and even see a bit of the city outside the window.

 Ataturk airport transfer to Taksim Square

-To get from Ataturk airport to Taksim Square is very similar to transfer from Sabiha Gokcen airport.
+Getting from Ataturk airport to Taksim Square is very similar to a transfer from Sabiha Gokcen airport.